speleolinux/uisic/README.md

 continuous integration (CI) build of a cave science glossary.

-Here is the [Cave and Karst Glossary](https://speleolinux.github.io/uisic/) test web page.
+Here is a [Cave and Karst Glossary](https://speleolinux.github.io/uisic/) test web page.
 The raw data for this page comes from the directory `mfield_data/epa_mfield_2002_utf8_short.md` in this repository.
 The raw data is stored in Markdown format which is easy to edit and view.
-The Markdown data is transformed to the web page [Cave and Karst Glossary](https://speleolinux.github.io/uisic/) whenever the raw data and the file `VERSION` in this repository is updated.
+The Markdown data is transformed to this Cave and Karst Glossary test web page whenever the raw data and the file `VERSION` in this repository is updated.

 This status image shows if the build of the Markdown data to the web page job has passed OK.